-A lot of the time, I talk about well-known companies producing known-quality products.
+Most of the time I focus well-known companies producing known-quality products.
 It goes along with the whole idea of “buy nice or buy twice.”
-Sometimes it’s nice to look at the manufacturers that are out there trying to innovate and do something different than anyone else.
+However, sometimes it’s nice to look at manufacturers out there trying to innovate and do something different than everyone else.

 In full transparency, I bought the Trihawk with my own money (or rather, money earned through reader support) at retail price, less a veteran’s discount.
 Swampfox does not know I’m writing this, and I have shared no feedback with them prior to posting.